cobwebch/svconnector/Documentation/Developers/Initializing/Index.rst

 Initializing the service
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Every service must have an :code:`init()` method which tells TYPO3 whether the service is available or not.
+Every service must have an :code:`init()` method which tells TYPO3 CMS whether the service is available or not.
 This is where you should test the connection to whatever remote application you are connecting to.
 If that test connection fails, the :code:`init()` method should return false.